qubrabench/qubrabench/docs/source/develop.md

-# Development Documentation
+# Development Guide

-To contribute towards development, create a new virtual environment (using [venv](https://docs.python.org/3/library/venv.html), a tool such as [pew](https://pypi.org/project/pew/), or your favorite IDE), check out this repository, and install it using [development ("editable") mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html), as follows, to include the optional development dependencies:
+To contribute to qubrabench, create a new virtual environment (using [venv](https://docs.python.org/3/library/venv.html), a tool such as [pew](https://pypi.org/project/pew/), or your favorite IDE), check out this repository, and install it using [development ("editable") mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html), as follows, to include the optional development dependencies:

 ```shell
 # in a virtual environment